blongden73/macrame/pages/contact.md

 ---
 layout: contact
-title: " "
+title: We
-subtitle: We are here!
+subtitle: are here!
 permalink: /contact
 section: contact
 intro_paragraph: If you would like t**o commission or discuss a project in